-McKINNEY, Texas—Six individuals and one team will be added to the McKinney ISD Athletics Hall of Honor, Athletic Director Shawn Pratt announced today.
+McKINNEY, Texas—Six individuals and one team will become the newest members of the McKinney ISD Athletic Hall of Honor.

 The 2021 Class includes Rodney Haynes (Senior Era), Ronald Jones II and Zach Lee (Modern Era), Joe Simpson (Legends), Glenna Duncan (Coach), McKinney Boyd’s 2011 girls soccer (Team), and Al Alford (Contributor/Supporter), becoming the seventh group to be added since the inception of the Hall of Honor.

 The group will be officially inducted in January 2021.

 Haynes, a 1984 McKinney High School graduate, was an all-state center for the Lions’ football team and a three-time all-district first baseman for the MHS baseball team.
 He played football at the University of Texas at Arlington, where he was named freshmen of the year before the school dropped football before his second season.

 Jones, a 2015 McKinney North graduate, was an integral part of the Bulldogs’ historic playoff run in 2014 and finished his career as the school’s most prolific running back.
 He continued his career at USC, where he set the freshmen single-season rushing record.
 Jones is scheduled to begin his third season as a member of the Tampa Bay Buccaneers.

 Lee, a 2010 McKinney High School graduate, earned all-state honors in both football and baseball.
 He still holds the school record for career passing yards and passing TDs, as well as season passing TDs and the longest pass play.
 Lee turned down a football scholarship to LSU to pursue a baseball career.
 He is currently a member of the Oakland A’s organization.